Lucas-Czarnecki/COVID-19-CLEANED-JHUCSSE/COVID-19_CLEAN/csse_covid_19_time_series_cleaned/README.md

 JHU CSSE is working on a new data structure, which may result in further changes to their time series tables.
 See JHU CSSE for [Upcoming changes in time series tables (3/22)](https://github.com/CSSEGISandData/COVID-19/issues/1250).

+### **United States: County-level Data**

+As of March 31st, 2020, JHU CSSE provides separate time series data on the United States.
+Their US-only data set features county-level information; including, the number of confirmed cases, deaths, and population statistics.

+The following variables are available and are presented in this order:

+1. UID
+2.	iso2
+3. iso3
+4. code3
+5. FIPS
+6. Admin2
+7. Province_State
+8. Country_Region
+9. Latitude
+10. Longitude
+11. Combined_Key
+12. Date
+13. Population
+14. Confirmed
+15. Deaths

+New variables will be added **IF and WHEN** JHU CSSE make changes.
+However, the above variable names will not change.
+If JHU CSSE introduce new variables, these will be added *sequentially* to the variables above.